antonpious/dbt-postgresql/README.md

 You would also see some example file from dbt init which would create a table and a view.
 This you can keep or delete.

+Note:
+When checkin to github
+Since you are already in the dbt project folder come to the parent folder and then do the check-in
+Else only the dbt project files would be checked in.